Guidance Note: Credit and Recognition of Prior Learning

 A provider will need to provide students with access to information about the provider’s policies and practices and what students need to do to seek credit, including credit through RPL, and any critical deadlines.
 It will also be necessary to ensure that:

 - RPL and credit processes and practices are actually implemented in accordance with policies

 - students receive timely formal written notice of RPL assessments

 - decisions concerning the award of credit are recorded correctly as part of a student’s individual record

 - decisions made on the award of credit and RPL are consistent.

 TEQSA will also need to be satisfied in relation to the requirements of Standard 1.2.2, i.e. that students are not disadvantaged by an award of credit and that the award of credit does not degrade either the course of study or the qualification awarded, whether for an individual student or overall.
-In so doing, a provider will need to demonstrate that decisions in relation to the award of credit, whether for development of institutional policy and processes, creating standing arrangements for credit transfer or in making individual assessments, are informed by competent academic judgements and processes that are consistent with the level of study and learning outcomes involved.
+In so doing, a provider will need to ensure that decisions in relation to the award of credit, whether for development of institutional policy and processes, creating standing arrangements for credit transfer or in making individual assessments, are informed by competent academic judgements and processes that are consistent with the level of study and learning outcomes involved.

 TEQSA may also draw on records of complaints (see e.g. see Standard 7.3.3c) as evidence of the effectiveness of a provider’s RPL processes.

 Where a significant proportion of students is admitted to courses with credit and RPL, the provider should specifically track the progress of these students (see requirements of Standards 1.3.5, 5.3.4 and 5.3.7) and have evidence that can be provided to the academic governing body and to TEQSA that their progress is comparable to other students.